MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/soviewportregion.md

 ![Final Network](/images/tutorials/basicmechanics/E6_13.png "Final Network")

 ## Exercise
-You can play around the different `SoViewportRegion` modules to create your own layouts by setting the values a little different.
+You can play around with the different `SoViewportRegion` modules to create your own layouts by setting the values a little different.

 ![Exercise](/images/tutorials/basicmechanics/E6_14.png "Exercise")